prakritj/ds105_wallstreetbets/index.md

 ## Context

-*talk about context - why is this important, general happenings over the last 12 months that make this important*

 Over the last 12 months, there has been a seismic increase in followers of the Reddit community (known as a *subreddit*) [r/WallStreetBets](https://reddit.com/r/wallstreetbets) (henceforth referred to as r/WSB).
 As a group of retail investors (but each operating on their own accord), these followers collectively invested in stocks on the US market, coordinating through Reddit forums.
 This subreddit has amassed over 11 million followers since its creation on January 31st 2012, with the vast majority (9.5 million) having joined in 2021.

 |Number of Followers (Members) to Reddit community r/wallstreetbets: A rapid increase since 2021|